danniel1205/tech-notes/system-design/real-cases/rate-limiting/readme.md

 - Protect shared services from **excessive use** or prevent **resource starvation**(from malicious or non-malicious DoS)
 - Managing policies and quotas.
 When the capacity of a service is shared among many users or consumers, it can apply rate limiting per user to provide fair and reasonable use, without affecting other users.
 - Controlling flow.
 For example, you can distribute work more evenly between workers by limiting the flow into each worker, preventing a single worker from accumulating a queue of unprocessed items while other workers are idle.
 - Avoiding excess costs.
-You can use rate limiting to control costs⁠ in the service which has traffic based auto-scaling feature.
+You can use rate limiting to control costs in the service which has traffic based auto-scaling feature.

 ## Requirements clarification

 - Could we leverage software's horizontal scaling feature to handle the high load, e.g. K8S auto scaling ?
   - The auto scaling does not happen immediately
-- Why not limit the max connections in LB and max threads count on service endpoint ?
+- Why not limit the max connections in LB and max threads count on a service endpoint ?
   - LB has no knowledge about the request priorities, we might want to limit some high cost requests but allow low cost requests to pass through.

 ### Functional requirement